Ivo-Balbaert/The_Way_to_Jai/README.md

 The text is backed by more than 200 complete working Jai examples and growing.
 They are all automatically tested at each new version of the Jai compiler, so this text and code will never get outdated.

+Many thanks to Daniel Tan for setting up the [Jai-Community](https://jai.community/) and the [Jai Wiki](https://github.com/Jai-Community/Jai-Community-Library/wiki).
+Also thanks to mehlian and Jakub Arnold(@darthdeus) for their remarks and contributions.

 [Code tested to compile/run with Jai version beta 0.1.054b, built on Jan 23 2023]

 _Table of Contents_